 Thankfully thermal performance is solid, with the card running at a stable 70 degrees when being stress tested in Time Spy Extreme.

-Should you buy the Nvidia GeForce RTX 3080?
+You should buy the Nvidia GeForce RTX 3080 if…

-The Nvidia GeForce RTX 3080’s performance gains aren’t quite high enough for us to recommend people that have already shelled out for an RTX 2080 Ti upgrade, but for everyone else it’s a great option.
+The RTX 3080’s performance gains aren’t quite high enough for us to recommend to people who have already shelled out for an RTX 2080 Ti upgrade.